rusinekm/parser/README.md

-#to run file type ruby parser.rb "webserver.log".
+#to run file type ./parser.rb webserver.log.

 script does not check validity of the logs.
 It can be easily added, if needed